About to Lose Your Job? Act Now!

 Conclusion: Take Charge of Your Future

 Losing a job or facing the end of a contract doesn’t have to be the end—it can be the beginning of something new.
-By taking proactive steps—like opening communication with your employer, notifying the Agentur für Arbeit, applying for benefits, negotiating your severance package, and seeking career coaching—you’ll be in the best position to move forward confidently.
+By taking proactive steps—like opening communication with your employer, notifying the Agentur für Arbeit, negotiating your severance package, and seeking career coaching—you’ll be in the best position to move forward confidently.

 Need help figuring out your next move?
 Book a free call with me today, and let’s map out your new blueprint together.
-Do you have any questions?
-Feel free to contact me!

 Until our next breakthrough!